PoloNX/AtmoPackUpdater/readme.md

 ## How to test beta 🛠️

-To test the beta of the project you have to go on [actions](https://github.com/PoloNX/AtmoPackUpdater/actions) and click on the last commmit.
+To test the beta of this project you have to go on [actions](https://github.com/PoloNX/AtmoPackUpdater/actions) and click on the last commmit.
 Below you have the download link.

 ## Issues 🚩